openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 # @ohos.data.relationalStore (RDB Store)

 The relational database (RDB) store manages data based on relational models.
-It provides a complete mechanism for managing local databases based on the underlying SQLite.
-To satisfy different needs in complicated scenarios, the RDB store offers a series of APIs for performing operations such as adding, deleting, modifying, and querying data, and supports direct execution of SQL statements.
-It does not support transfer of sendable data across threads.
+The **relationalStore** module provides a complete mechanism for managing local databases based on the underlying SQLite.
+You can use the APIs to perform operations such as adding, deleting, modifying, and querying data, and directly run SQL statements.
+This module does not support transfer of sendable data across threads.
 The maximum size of a data record is 2 MB.
 If a data record exceeds 2 MB, it can be inserted successfully but cannot be read.

-The **relationalStore** module provides the following functions:
+The **relationalStore** module provides the following functionality:

 - [RdbPredicates](#rdbpredicates): provides predicates indicating the nature, feature, or relationship of a data entity in an RDB store.
 It is used to define the operation conditions for an RDB store.
 - [RdbStore](#rdbstore): provides APIs for managing data in an RDB store.